ChidiNdego/ChidiNdego/README.md

 - 👋 Hi, I’m @ChidiNdego
 - 👀 I’m interested in DA, DS, DE, and AI.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning GenAI and LLMs
 - 💞️ I’m looking to collaborate on anything Data and AI
 - 📫 How to reach me chidindego@gmail.com